j-rausch/DMDB_public/exercise_03_inclass/intro.md

 # Welcome!

-This scenario accompanies Exercise 3 of the DMDB lecture for FS2021.
+This scenario accompanies Exercise 3 of the DMDB lecture.

 It automatically sets up a DBMS in Ubuntu to use for the exercises that are presented in the course.